Lifecycle-Science/re2-docs/docs-source/src/pages/about.md

 # About

-RE2 is a product of [Lifecycle Science](https://github.com/Lifecycle-Science), focused on building data-driven Marketing Technology to optimize digital product engagement.
+RE2 is the first product from [Lifecycle Science](https://github.com/Lifecycle-Science), a new start up focused on building data-driven Marketing Technology to optimize digital product engagement.
 Lifecycle Science is headquartered in Redondo Beach, CA, US.